sujala/test-idm/performance/README.md

    4.0.
 Set `docker_ip` variable to IP that your docker is running under.
 Usually localhost on OSs that run native docker and 192.168.x.x on those that run in docker-machine.
    4.1.
 There are python scripts.
 You should run under latest Python 3.x version (use pyenv to set the version and virtualenv to not install packages in your system)
    4.2.
 Run `pip install -r data-generation/requirements.txt`
    4.3.
-Run `mkdir -p identity-perf-agent/localhost/data/identity`
+Run `mkdir -p identity-perf-agent/localhost/data/identity`.
+Please wipe out any any old csv files in admins, users or default_users directories.
    4.4.
 Generate users in temporary directories (positional values are: ip, loops, normal users per loop, and admin users per loop): `pushd data_generation && ./create_users.sh http://${docker_ip}:8082/idm/cloud 1 10 5 && popd`.
 This will create loops * (normal users per loop) users and loops * (admin users per loop) admins.
    4.5.
 Generate admin user data: `pushd data_generation && ./generate_files.py -u admins -c admin_file_config.json -o ../identity-perf-agent/localhost/data/identity  && popd`
    4.6.
 Generate regular user data: `pushd data_generation && ./generate_files.py -u users -c file_config.json -o ../identity-perf-agent/localhost/data/identity && popd`
    4.7.
 Generate regular user data: `pushd data_generation && ./generate_files.py -u default_users -c default_user_file_config.json -o ../identity-perf-agent/localhost/data/identity && popd`
+   The next two sub-steps need to be run only if you want to test `list users in domain` call for memory leak testing.
    4.8.
 If you want to test `users in a domain` call, you need to create default users in the domain: `pushd data_generation && ./create_users_in_domain.py -p 10 -n 20 -i users -m 1 && popd`.
 This will also let you specify more than 1 domain, so that you can create users in multiple domains & then the api call will be made for all those domains.
    4.9.
 Generate users in domain data: `pushd data_generation && ./generate_files.py -u users_in_dom -c users_in_domain.json -o ../identity-perf-agent/localhost/data/identity -i true && popd`
 5. Set up `identity-perf-agent/src/test/resources/application.properties` to the values you want to run with.
 While there are many values, you can figure out the ones you need from your Simulation.
 An example would be in `com.rackspacecloud.simulations.identity.IdentityDemo`: